maco4457/PPL-Paper/Paper.md

 Type-checking and definition in Python and Lua
 ======
-##How two scripting languages that are dynamically and strongly typed evolved to meet different needs specified by the community
+##How two scripting languages that are dynamically and strongly typed evolved to meet different needs

 *Introduction*
 ------------------------